 Discovering Buda and Pest

 One day won’t be enough, so make a plan to stay overnight and enjoy the city in the morning, the next day.
 After tasty lunch (goulash!), board the 2 PM train heading to Prague for your next adventure!
 Journey time is around 7 hours and you should arrive in Prague just before bed time.
+By the way – train travel is the best way to experience any Europe itinerary!

-Enjoy your day in the Czech capital with a fresh cup of coffee and a walk in the old town.
+Enjoy your day in the Czech Republic capital with a fresh cup of coffee and a walk in the old town.
 Try to wake up early, before it gets crowded.
 Prague has lots of fascinating museums for you to have a look at.
 If you enjoy good beer – you will find lots of different flavors.
 Weather permitting, consider taking the panorama boat tour to see Prague from water.
 For fit readers, there is a true challenge – climb the steps all the way up to Vyšehrad (Czech for “upper castle”).

 Eating out in Warsaw